 Nearly a third of all births in the United States are Cesarean deliveries.
-C-sections are more common than you might think and many high-profile mamas are speaking up about their own C-sections—from the experience to their healing process and scars.
+C-sections are more common than you might think, and many celebrities who had C-sections are speaking up about their own experiences—from their healing process to their scars and more.
 We love that these mothers are using their platform to show the reality of Cesarean birth and recovery.

 Amy Schumer has been refreshingly candid about her journey to motherhood.
 She detailed her battle with hyperemesis gravidarum , an extreme form of morning sickness that saw her vomiting daily, in real-time on Instagram.
 And she’s talked much about how her challenging pregnancy factored into her birth experience.